jsgv/terraform-modules/s3-static-website/README.md

 Creates public (static website) hosted on an S3 bucket.
 A cloudfront distribution and an SSL certicate are also created and used to serve the bucket.

+I specifically use this for [Hugo](https://gohugo.io) generated static websites.

 `zone_id` is required since DNS records are used to validate the ACM certificate.

 ### Assumptions: